catharinejm/primes/README.md

 to see how it compared in performance.
 Then I wrote it in Java for great science.

 Interestingly the java version using Arrays is faster than the C version, compiled without optimizations.
-C was faster with -O2 though.
+C was faster with -O2 though, but only barely.
 Clojure is about 1000 times slower than the Java or C implementation...
 I don't expect it to be as fast, of course, but I'm sure there must be some better optimized functions I can use.
 Of course, the lazy-seq is cached, so it only has to calculate the values once.